Experimental verification of multidimensional quantum steering: Conclusions

-In conclusion, we have used multidimensional steering witnesses to experimentally certify EPR steering and the SS steering, for dimensionality up to $d=16$.
+In this paper, we have used multidimensional steering witnesses to experimentally certify EPR steering and the SS steering, for dimensionality up to $d=16$.
 In our experiment, polarization states of single photons and polarization-entangled photon pairs are utilized to serve as $d$-dimensional quantum sources in the scenarios of quantum steering.
 Such multidimensional systems show stronger steering effects than usual two-level objects.
-Compared with revealing this distinct feature by performing quantum information tasks, for example, by using two entangled pairs to teleport more than one-qubit information \cite{Zhang06}, our experimental illustrations of steering give a new way to explicitly show the characteristics of multidimensional quantum sources.
+Compared with revealing this distinct feature by performing quantum information tasks, for example, by using two entangled pairs to teleport more than one-qubit information \cite{zhang2006experimental}, our experimental illustrations of steering give a new way to explicitly show the characteristics of multidimensional quantum sources.

-Our method to investigate multidimensional steering can be directly applied to genuinely multidimensional systems, for instance, the states of orbital angular momentum of photon pairs created through SPDC \cite{Dada11}.
-Furthermore, it would be possible to study genuine multi-partite EPR steering by extending the bipartite scenario presented in this work.
-A genuine eight-photon polarization-entangled state has recently been experimentally generated using the SPDC process \cite{Yao12}.
-With the recently introduced steering witnesses for genuine high-order EPR steering \cite{Li15}, it holds high promise for observing EPR steering among the eight-partite high-dimensional systems.
-In addition to entangled photons, one can directly apply our idea to other quantum systems such as the multi-partite entangled ions in the Greenberger-Horne-Zeilinger state \cite{Monz11}.
+Our method to investigate multidimensional steering can be directly applied to genuinely multidimensional systems, for instance, the states of orbital angular momentum of photon pairs created through SPDC \cite{dada2011experimental}.
+Furthermore, it would be possible to study genuine multi-partite EPR steering \cite{he2013genuine} by extending the bipartite scenario presented in this work.
+A genuine eight-photon polarization-entangled state has recently been experimentally generated using the SPDC process \cite{yao2012observation}.
+With the recently introduced steering witnesses for genuine high-order EPR steering \cite{li2015genuine}, it holds high promise for observing EPR steering among the eight-partite high-dimensional systems.
+Since the witnesses for certifying genuine multi-partite EPR steering \cite{li2015genuine} has the same structure as the witness (\ref{wepr}) (see Eqs.~(1) and (6) in Ref.\cite{li2015genuine}), the increase of the classical-to-quantum ratio with dimension $d$ can still be seen, but the ratio is independent of the number of parties $N$.
+It is interesting to compare this case further with the quantum violations of Bell inequalities for genuine multi-partite Bell nonlocality \cite{brunner2014bell}.
+In addition to entangled photons, one can directly apply our idea to other quantum systems such as the multi-partite entangled ions in the GHZ state \cite{monz201114}.\\